lovetheory/nkc2/README.md

 ## How to add an API

-!We are currently refactoring the code.
+We are currently refactoring the code.

 1. (If the API is for data modification/retrieval) Visit __localhost:8529__.
 Learn AQL basics from ArangoDB Official Documentation.
 Write AQL.
 Test to see if your query works.
 2. Implement the API function in JavaScript.
 See `api_experimental_operations.js`.
 3. Make sure the current user has `'dev'` certificate.
 For users with other certificates, Modify `permissions.js`.